When can puppies leave their mother? Is it safe to bring them home at 5, 6 or 7 weeks, or should you wait until they are 8 weeks old. Find out here.

 All puppies bite.
 This is a normal part of puppy play.

-That is because puppies have to learn how hard they can bite in fun, without actually harming anyone.
-And one of the most important ways that puppies learn not to bite is from their mother and littermates.
+But puppies have to learn how hard they can bite in fun, without actually harming anyone.
+And one of the most important ways that puppies learn not to bite is from their littermates.

 Behavior problems in puppies separated from their mothers too early